Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

   -v                   | pr1nt m0ah 1nf0z wh1l3 sh1tt1ng
 ```

+- I can also add an ip address at the end of the command to run it against that machine:
+- `python /usr/share/exploitdb/exploits/php/remote/29316.py <victim ip address>` or `cd /usr/share/exploitdb/exploits/multiple/remote` then `python 32764.py <victim ip address>`

 - So far I have only run scans.
 Gathered Ips and related info on vulnerabilities.
 Once I have this info now is the time to search for the exploits for these vulnerabilities.